 Political Impact

-• Birth of Modern Democracy: Revolutionary ideals such as popular sovereignty and constitutional government inspired democratic movements in Europe and the Americas.
+• Birth of modern democracy: Revolutionary principles such as popular sovereignty and constitutional government inspired democratic movements in Europe and America.

 Social Impact

-• Abolition of Feudalism: Peasants were freed from oppressive feudal dues and obligations.
+• Abolition of the feudal system: Farmers were freed from oppressive feudal dues and bonds.

-• Promotion of Equality: The revolution promoted the principle that all men are equal citizens, challenging centuries of hereditary privilege.
+• Promotion of equality: The revolution promoted the principle that all people are equal citizens and challenged traditional privileges that had existed for centuries.

 Economic Impact

-• Tax Reforms: A fairer tax system was introduced, reducing the burden on common people.
+• Tax reform: A fair taxation system was introduced, reducing the burden on the common people.

 Global Impact

-• Spread of Revolutionary Ideas: The French Revolution inspired uprisings in Europe, Latin America, and the Caribbean.
+• Spread of revolutionary ideas: The French Revolution sparked uprisings across Europe, Latin America, and the Caribbean islands.

-• Challenge to Colonialism: Its ideals influenced independence movements, including the Haitian Revolution.
+• Challenge to colonialism: Its principles influenced independence movements, including the successful Haitian Revolution.

 Legacy of the French Revolution